Paid Voluntouring and Volunteering Scams in Nepal

 As I toured the country I broached the subject of NGO’s and volunteering with everyone I met.
 My first inkling that all was not as it seemed came from a guide in Chitwan National Park.
 Morally opposed to riding elephants, I instead opted for a walk through a nearby village to learn more about the local Tharu people.
 My guide, who lived in the village, warned, “Maybe 75% of orphanages are not real.”

 He told me about a group of Polish tourists that had established an online relationship with an orphanage prior to traveling to Nepal.
 Upon arrival, they hired my guide to help purchase bulk food and supplies, in addition to a cash donation they planned to make.
 Although he warned of potential fraud, the Poles insisted that this particular orphanage was legitimate.
 Several weeks later, long after the donors had returned home, my guide stuffed his pockets with chocolates and returned to the orphanage.
 As the children clamored around him, fighting for candy, he quizzed them.
 What had they been given to eat over the past few weeks?
 Had they received new clothes?
 School supplies?
 None of the children had new clothes or supplies and they had been fed only dahl bhat (rice and lentil bean stew), as usual.
-He later learned that all the fresh foodstuffs and a good deal of the bulk non-perishables had been sold off, with the cash distributed among the orphanage owners.
+He later learned that all the fresh foodstuffs and a good deal of the bulk non-perishables were part of a volunteering scam.
+The donated food had been sold and the cash distributed among the orphanage owners.

 My guide explained that many orphanages solicit funds through websites that feature photos of destitute children and inspiring stories of rescues made possible by donations.
 Yet in truth, many of these same orphanages are non-existent.
 In the rare instance that donors travel to Nepal to meet their sponsor children, the owners of the “orphanage” collect children and put them on display for a night or two in a local home.